By CHRISTIN COYNE

 “Once he wrecked out, more gunfire was exchanged and the suspect was struck,” Bevering said.

-The suspect was transported to John Peter Smith Hospital in Fort Worth, where he underwent surgery the same afternoon and was reported to be in stable condition.
+The suspect was transported to John Peter Smith Hospital in Fort Worth, where he underwent surgery Tuesday afternoon and was reported to be in stable condition.
 Police did not release information regarding the man’s injuries.

 No officers were injured.